systemsdk/docker-symfony-api/readme.md

 ```
 Install locally in Firefox extension "Xdebug helper" and set in settings IDE KEY: PHPSTORM

-- In case you need debug any request to an api (by default):
+- In case you need to debug any request to an api (by default):
 ```bash
 xdebug.start_with_request = yes
 ```